 Read about the different styling ideas for modern kurti designs which will answer your questions about what types of kurtis you could flaunt in the heat.
 A comprehensive guide on trending modern kurti desings that helps you decide the best suited kurti for you this summer.

 It’s 50 degrees outside, you feel like you’re standing at the backside of a cooler and your clothes are stuck to your body.
 That’s the definition of Indian summer.
 Hot and humid don’t even begin to describe it.
 Thankfully for us, the Indian women figured out the best way to beat the heat – wearing kurtis.
 Kurtis keep you covered (because who wants to wear clothes when it’s that hot outside?!) and they let your clothes breathe – and what more do we need in summers?
-There are many different types of kurti, which can suit all shapes and sizes, so it’s time to beat the Indian heat, Indian kurti style.
+There are many different types of kurti, which can suit all shapes and sizes, so it’s time to beat the Indian heat, Indian kurti style with Style Quotient.

 If you go to a shop and ask for a kurta, the shopkeeper will bring out a pile of knee length or calf lengths kurtas.
 And if you ask for a kurti, he will bring out a pile of hip length kurtis.
 So essentially, the difference between kurtas and kurtis is nothing more than the length of the garment.
 Traditionally, kurtas are worn with churridaars or pajamas – both for men and women.
 Kurtis on the hand other can be worn with pajamas, palazzos and even jeans or pants.
 However, with evolving fashion, there isn’t much of a difference between kurti and kurta when it comes to pairing it with the right bottoms.
 So now that we have understood the kurta kurti difference, let us take a look at the most trending kurtis of the season.